Hosting a Safe Event

 Unity Gardens uses photos of our grant projects to inform and educate about our work, and the value of native plants.
 Photos may be used on Unity Gardens’ social media pages, our website, and in print.
 By submitting photos to Unity Gardens, you are certifying that all persons depicted in the photos you share with us have signed a Photo Release Form.

-Each grant project will receive a small (6 x 8 in) Unity Gardens sign for their project at no charge.
+Each grant project will receive a metal 12 x 16 in Unity Gardens sign for their project at no charge.
+The sign will have holes so you can screw it to a fence, building, or post.
+You can also purchase a metal post from us for a nominal fee.
 If you notify Joni of your planting days, we’ll aim to deliver to sign on a garden work day.

 Every grant recipient must complete a final grant report once their project has been implemented.
 This includes: